microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Update-MgComplianceEdiscoveryCaseCustodian.md

                   - `[(Any) <Object>]`: This indicates any property can be added to this object.
                   - `[CreationSourceKind <String>]`: plannerCreationSourceKind
                 - `[Name <String>]`: Name of the bucket.
                 - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
-The format is defined as outlined here.
+For details about the supported format, see Using order hints in Planner.
                 - `[PlanId <String>]`: Plan ID to which the bucket belongs.
                 - `[Tasks <IMicrosoftGraphPlannerTask[]>]`: Read-only.
 Nullable.
 The collection of tasks in the bucket.
                   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.